Cat5TV/pinecraft/README.md

 Pinecraft Installer 1.0 was also featured on ameriBlog: https://ameridroid.com/blogs/ameriblogs/raspberry-pi-4-as-a-multiplayer-minecraft-server

 The current version of Pinecraft Installer is 3.1.

-**Please Note:** An exploit in Apache's Log4j that affects all versions of Minecraft 1.7-1.18 was discovered December 10, 2021.
-All Pinecraft-installed servers using Pinecraft Installer 3.1 (following the commit) or higher automatically patch against this flaw.
-Older versions of Pinecraft Installer do not (as the exploit had not yet been discovered).
-Please always use the latest version of Pinecraft Installer to receive the latest versions, patches, fixes and features.

 ![Screenshot of Pinecraft Installer 2.0](assets/pinecraft-2.0.png?raw=true)